josugoar/esp-ngtcp2/README.md

 ## Usage

 > [!NOTE]
 > `WOLFSSL_USER_SETTINGS` is defined automatically and altough wolfssl recommends that the project defines it as well, it is not needed in this case.
-If for some reason the settings file is not included, just add somthing like `idf_build_set_property(COMPILE_OPTIONS "-DWOLFSSL_USER_SETTINGS" APPEND)` after the project declaration of the project's CMake file.
+If for some reason the settings file is not included, just add something like `idf_build_set_property(COMPILE_OPTIONS "-DWOLFSSL_USER_SETTINGS" APPEND)` after the project declaration of the project's CMake file.

 Clone or directly copy the components into the ESP-IDF components directory.
 Keep in mind that they use git submodules by default, so it is required to initialize the submodules or clone the upstream repos into each component's directory.